Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "You have power over your mind - not outside events.
-Realize this, and you will find strength."
+> "I have never in my life learned anything from any man who agreed with me."
-> — **Marcus Aurelius**
+> — **Dudley Field Malone**

 ---